hockeyphool/pktDecoder/README.md

 Processes the passed-in byte stream.
 This method looks for **STX**, **DLE**, and **ETX** markers and handles them as follows:
 - **STX** -- Starts a new packet.
 If a packet was already in progress it will be silently dropped.
 - **DLE** -- Recognizes that the next byte needs to be unstuffed before being added to the packet.
 This allows the byte stream to include **STX**, **DLE**, and **ETX** characters
-- **ETX** -- Completes processing of a packet, and calls the callback function (if provided). **NOTE** The callback will not be called if the current packet buffer is empty (e.g. the packet decoder received a byte stream that did not include a **STX** control character)
+- **ETX** -- Completes processing of a packet, and calls the callback function (if provided).

+-- **NOTE** The callback will not be called if the current packet buffer is empty (e.g. the packet decoder received a byte stream that did not include a **STX** control character)
 Bytes other than these control characters will be added to the in-progress packet buffer once **STX** has been seen.

-**NOTE** The library will allow a maxiumum of 512 bytes to be processed.
-If the library is given data the exceeds this number of bytes (post-processing) it will silently discard the in-progress packet buffer and stop processing any new bytes until another **STX** character is received.
+-- **NOTE** The library will allow a maxiumum of 512 bytes to be processed.
+If the library is given data that exceeds this limit (post-processing) it will silently discard the in-progress packet buffer and stop processing any new bytes until another **STX** character is received.

 ## Usage
 To make use of the `libpktdecoder` library: